MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The **Measures** page enables you to define all the key performance indicators (KPIs) that best reflect the performance and health of your specific business.
-You can define customer-related measures such as *Lifetime Value* and business-health measures such as *Monthly Active Users*.
+You can define customer-related measures such as Lifetime Value and business-health measures such as Monthly Active Users.
 Customer Insights provides an intuitive experience for building different types of measures, with a query-builder wizard that doesn’t require you to manually code or validate a query.

 Once you define measures, you can benefit in a variety of ways.
 For example: